 2. Aiea Loop Hiking Trail: 4.8 mile Roundtrip.
 Elevation 900 Directions

-During our hike on this trail, I ended up partly on my own.
-My hubby got so far ahead of us, then my parents were slowing and I went ahead of them.
-I was beginning to question if I was going in the right direction at one point.
-Wondering if I might catch up with them or get to the end of the loop.
-There is an area where one bench sits at peak of a slight climb and elevated area, and I sat there for a moment hoping I wasn’t lost.
+During our hike on this trail, I get a sensation that I might be lost.
+There is an area where one bench sits at peak of a slight climb and elevated area, and I sat there for a moment hoping my family would catch up to me.
 I finally came to the end of the loop and saw my father in law trying to approach the friendly cat.
 Wild or ferel cats are quite common to see roaming around all parts of Hawaii.
 The rating for this hike path is considered easy to moderate.

 3. Waimano Falls and Pools Trail: 3 Mile Roundtrip.
 Waterfall Hike Directions

 If you are looking for a rewarding trail, then you will enjoy Waimano Falls and Pools.
 This hiking trail was both challenging and satisfying.
 The trailhead is located near or in the neighborhood of Pacific Palisades.
 Parking is limited, so you may wish to start this trail early.
 The trail begins with a smooth wide pathway of red dirt and rocks with plants lining the path.
 On misty rainy days, be prepared to walk through muddy routes.

 Hiking in Hawaii | Essentials Things To Know Before You Go